6 Best Wadis In Oman For An Exciting Day Trip From Muscat

 A 40-minute hike will lead you to a water cave.
 Once there, a guide can lead you through a crevice in the rock, and then you can take a dip in the water.

-Getting into the water can be a bit tedious, and may not be advisable for small children.
+Word of caution: getting into the water can be a bit tedious and may not be advisable for small children.

 There are larger pools at this wadi, too, where the Cliff Diving World Championships were held.